victorfrye/victorfrye/README.md

 #### I'm Vic, your friendly neighborhood developer

 - 🌎 I'm based in **Grand Rapids**, Michigan
-- 💼 I'm currently employed professionally as a senior software engineer
+- 💼 I'm currently employed professionally as a **senior software engineer** at [Leading EDJE](https://github.com/leadingedje)
-- ⚡ I recently launched two fun projects: (1) [VictorFrye.com](https://victorfrye.com) and (2) [Microsoft Graveyard](https://microsoftgraveyard.com)
+- ⚡ I recently launched two fun projects: (1) [VictorFrye.com](https://github.com/victorfrye/dotcom) and (2) [Microsoft Graveyard](https://github.com/victorfrye/microsoftgraveyard)
-- 🌱 I’m currently learning web development, devops automation, and cloud infrastructure
+- 🌱 I’m currently learning cloud infrastructure and artificial intelligence
 - ❤️‍🔥 I'm passionate about **digital transformation**, the **developer experience**, and solutions that help people **achieve more**
-- 📘 I'm actively pursuing cloud certifications for Microsoft Azure
+- 📘 I'm actively pursuing cloud certifications for **Microsoft Azure**
 - ☕ I'm **powered by coffee** and an enthusiast of home and local brews
 - 📎 I'm the **number one Clippy fan** and here to help
 - 🎮 I'm an avid **gamer** and enjoy playing **RPGs** and **indies**